 As Neal Topf, President of Callzilla, put it:

 The speed in which we’re able to react to what’s happening is critical, and we continue to aim to reduce it.
 Take a scenario where an agent is coached on compliance days (or up to a week) after an evaluation is completed.
 There could be severe fatal errors in that time period that need to be addressed, that simply aren't.

 AI services have dramatically enhanced compliance capabilities.

-From being able to rapidly (and proactively!) monitor 100% of calls, to comprehensive reporting, to automation, contact centers can now harness the power of AI to ensure end-to-end compliance.
+From being able to rapidly (and proactively!) monitor 100% of calls with speech analytics, to comprehensive reporting, to automation, contact centers can now harness the power of AI to ensure end-to-end compliance.

 Let’s look at the most critical AI-enabled compliance methods contact centers use today.

 Redaction is an AI service that allows contact centers to select sensitive data entities and censor (redact) them on both call audio and call transcripts.
 This means that anyone reviewing the call transcript or recording will not be able to hear or read sensitive information that the customer provides.